vaadin/copilot/README.md

 Please provide a clear and detailed step-by-step description of how to reproduce the issue.

-For example (Leigoth's issue report)
+For example (Legioth's issue report)

 1. Double-click on a text element to enable the inline editor.
 2. Type in the new text.